10 FRENCH WORDS USED IN EVERYDAY LIFE THAT COME FROM BRANDS

 Again, the word Tipp-Ex is almost always used instead of liquid eraser or liquid corrector, when Tipp-Ex is actually a brand.
 But if you don't know that, it can be hard to understand in a conversation.

 Earplugs.
-Oops...
-Earplugs is the word we use almost systematically to talk about earplugs.
-This brand is so well known that we systematically say earplugs instead of ear plugs.
+Oops... earplugs is the word we use almost systematically to refer to earplugs.
+This brand is so well known that we systematically use the term boules Quies instead of bouchons d'oreilles.

-It's what you put in your ear, for example at night, so that you don't hear the noises.
-If someone asks you if you want earplugs, they are asking you if you want earplugs.
+This is what you put in your ear, for example at night, so you can't hear noises.
+If someone asks you if you want earplugs, they're asking if you want earplugs.

-A Labello.
-A Labello is the word we use very often to talk about a lip balm.
+Labello.
+Labello is the word most people use to describe a lip balm.
 A moisturizer for the lips.
-So, you see, here, it's not, it's not the Labello brand at all, but it's the word that we use very often to describe this type... oula!
+So, you see, here, it's not, it's not the Labello brand at all, but it's the word we use very often to describe this type... oula!
 That we use very often to talk about a lip balm.

 Labello, Labello, on your lips.

 Sopalin.
-Sopalin is a brand of paper towel, very well known in France.
-It is so well known, it has been used so much in the homes that now, even if we take the brand of the store very often, we will still call the towel Sopalin.
+Sopalin is a brand of paper towel that's very well-known in France.
+It's so well known, it's been used in so many homes that now, even if we use the store brand very often, we'll still call the paper towel Sopalin.

 Can you hand me a paper towel?
-I spilled my glass of water.
-Of course, obviously, I didn't specify, but you can always use the right words and it's even better.
+I spilt my glass of water.
+Of course, of course, I didn't specify, but you can always use the right words and it's even better.

-This video is mainly for you to understand if you are talking to a French person and to understand if someone asks you for a Sopalin, a Bic or a Labello, for example.
+I'm making this video so that you can understand if you're talking to a French person, and so that you can understand if someone asks you for a Sopalin, a Bic or a Labello, for example.

-Always in the objects really very used in everyday life.
-So, a tissue very often in France, we'll call it a Kleenex.
-Here, I have it in this form, but you also have the rectangular packages where you have a dozen tissues that you can put in your bag, for example.
+Always in objects that are really used on a daily basis.
+So, a tissue, very often in France, we'll call it a Kleenex.
+Here, I've got it in this form, but you also have the rectangular packs where you have a dozen tissues that you can put in your bag, for example.

-Well, a lot of times we'll say do you have a Kleenex?
-I need to blow my nose instead of saying a tissue so again, this brand is known.
-Here you see this, it's just the store brand.
-It's not the Kleenex brand at all, but it's still often the word that will be used.
+Well, very often, we'll say do you have a Kleenex?
+I need to blow my nose instead of saying a tissue so again, this is a well-known brand.
+Here you see it's simply the store brand.
+It's not the Kleenex brand at all, but it's still often the word that's going to be used.

 Scotch tape.
 Again, in France, we almost always use the word scotch to refer to adhesive tape.